-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted (o) that is being transported to a location for proper characterization in accordance with section 3, if (i) it is present in a load that was already in transport, (ii) it is not classified as radioactive material, (iii) it has triggered a radiation monitor alarm and the maximum dose rate on any external surface of the vehicle that is transporting it is less than or equal to 500 μSv/h, and (iv) there is no loss or dispersal of the material during the transport; or (p) that is being transported by a peace officer to a location for proper characterization, if (i) it is a forensic sample, (ii) the peace officer has reason to believe that it is radioactive material, (iii) the maximum dose rate on contact is less than or equal to 2mSv/h on any external surface of the container, (iv) there is no loss or dispersal of the material during the transport, and (v) the Commission is advised immediately of the transport.
-3. (1) The nuclear substance referred to in paragraph $2(2)(o)$ must be characterized at the earliest possible time to determine the extent to which it is subject to these Regulations and the Nuclear Substances and Radiation Devices Regulations .
-Nuclear Substances and Radiation Devices Regulations (2) For the purpose of this section, a licensable quantity Nuclear Substances and Radiation Devices Regulations of a nuclear substance is a quantity (a) in respect of which the activity exceeds the "exemption quantity" means any of the following: (a) in respect of which the activity exceeds the exemption quantity, as defined in section 1 of the Nuclear Substances and Radiation Devices (a) in respect of a radioactive nuclear substance set out in column 1 of Schedule 1, Regulations, or (i) if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, the corresponding activity concentration set out in column 2, or (ii) the corresponding activity set out in column 3; (b) in respect of a radioactive nuclear substance that is not set out in column 1 of Schedule 1, (i) if the atomic number of the substance is equal to or less than 81, (A) 10 Bq/g if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, or (B) 10,000 Bq, (ii) if the atomic number of the substance is greater than 81 and the
+Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted (o) that is being transported to a location for proper characterization in accordance with section 3, if (i) it is present in a load that was already in transport, (ii) it is not classified as radioactive material, (iii) it has triggered a radiation monitor alarm and the maximum dose rate on any external surface of the vehicle that is transporting it is less than or equal to 500 $\mu$ Sv/h, and (iv) there is no loss or dispersal of the material during the transport; or (p) that is being transported by a peace officer to a location for proper characterization, if (i) it is a forensic sample, (ii) the peace officer has reason to believe that it is radioactive material, (iii) the maximum dose rate on contact is less than or equal to 2mSv/h on any external surface of the container, (iv) there is no loss or dispersal of the material during the transport, and (v) the Commission is advised immediately of the transport.
+3. (1) The nuclear substance referred to in paragraph 2(2)(o) must be characterized at the earliest possible time to determine the extent to which it is subject to these Regulations and the Nuclear Substances and Radiation Devices Regulations .
+Nuclear Substances and Radiation Devices Regulations (2) For the purpose of this section, a licensable quantity Nuclear Substances and Radiation Devices Regulations of a nuclear substance is a quantity "exemption quantity" means any of the following: (a) in respect of which the activity exceeds the exemption quantity, as defined in section 1 of the Nuclear Substances and Radiation Devices Regulations ; or ( a ) in respect of a radioactive nuclear substance set out in column 1 of Schedule 1, (i) if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, the corresponding activity concentration set out in column 2, or (ii) the corresponding activity set out in column 3; ( b ) in respect of a radioactive nuclear substance that is not set out in column 1 of Schedule 1, (i) if the atomic number of the substance is equal to or less than 81, (A) 10 Bq/g if the radioactive nuclear substance is uniformly distributed in material and not in bulk quantity, or (B) 10,000 Bq,